rodhent/web-Sprint-Challenge-User-Interface-and-Git/README.md

 3. What are the 4 areas of the box model?

-Content - padding - border - margin
+Content - padding - border - margin.

 4. While using flexbox, what axis does the following property work on: `align-items: center`?